software-students-fall2022/web-app-exercise-team-11/README.md

 ## Product vision statement

-Team 11 aims to provide real-time flight information to international students in an automated and convenient manner as well as flight management for administration through our application.
+Team 11 aims to provide real-time flight information to international students, tourists, business traveler in an automated and convenient manner as well as flight management for administration through our application.

 ## User stories